 My first thought was, “How much water does it take to make wine?”

-By the time we stopped at The Buckhorn for breakfast in New Cuyama, it was warm enough to shed some layers before continuing on into the Ojai Valley.
+The vineyards were stunning and by the time we stopped at The Buckhorn for breakfast in New Cuyama, it was warm enough to shed some layers before continuing on into the Ojai Valley.

 Taking a right on Hwy 33 the landscape changed from high plains to twisting mountain roads.